CS222-UIUC/VNEditor/doc/proposal.md

 Our group has 4 people, we distribute the workload based on indivuduals capability.

-TianYi, who is good at both frontend and backend, will be the manager.
+`TianYi`, who is good at both frontend and backend, will be the manager.
 He is able to foreseen the current process, and supervised people working on both front and back end.

-JinHeng, who wants work for backend, will focus on editor functions, and potential migration process if occured.
+`JinHeng`, who wants work for backend, will focus on editor functions, and potential migration process if occurred.

-Yiwei, who is good at backend will also work on the functionality development, and performace enhancement.
+`Yiwei`, who is good at backend will also work on the functionality development, and performance enhancement.

-ZiHao has a deep understanding, and knowledge on the music and art area, so he will resposible for the coding on art and design.
+`ZiHao` has a deep understanding, and knowledge on the music and art area, so he will responsible for the coding on art and design.

+### Conflict

+Conflicts are inevitable when it comes to group project, so we have reach an agreement before the start of the project that everyone has the same decision weight when coming to the conflict. we will ,first, acknowledge the conflicts.
+The first solution to resolve the conflicts is to have a conversation between both side, and try to resolve the issue(either by persuading another side, or making concessions to reach a common ground).
+If the conversation failed to resolve the conflicts, we will move on to second solution: voting.
+By arrange a voting session, we will let the number of votes to decide which idea/way that we will follow.
+If there is a draw condition on the voting, we will bring the issue to the mentor, and make final decision based on mentor's feedback.